MIRA-KUMAR/Leetcode-Learning/README.md

 You must decrease the overall operation steps as much as possible.

+# LeetCode 82: Remove Duplicates from Sorted List II

+Given the head of a sorted linked list, delete all nodes that have duplicate numbers, leaving only distinct numbers from the original list.
+Return the linked list sorted as well.

 # LeetCode 83: Remove Duplicates from Sorted List

 Given the head of a sorted linked list, delete all duplicates such that each element appears only once.
 Return the linked list sorted as well.